Benohene/pb_majestic_cloding/README.md

 ### CSS Validator:

-The W3C CSS Validator Services were used to validate the CSS to ensure there were no errors.
-There was one warning that read: "Imported style sheets are not checked in direct input and file upload modes", which is fine as it's referring to a Google fonts import.
+The CSS within the project was checked for errors using W3C CSS Validator Services.
+While there was a single warning message, it pertained to the use of imported style sheets, specifically in the context of a Google fonts import, and did not pose any significant issue.

 ![js-custom](docs/testing/css-validator.jpg)

 ## Lighthouse Report

-Lighthouse report showed areas for improvement on SEO and Best practices.
-Meta descriptions and keywords were added to boost the SEO to 100 but the best practice warnings were coming from the use of an embedded iframe's javascript.
-Unfortunately I did not find a way to improve this as I am not initialising the google map iframe with javascript.
+The Lighthouse report indicated areas where SEO and best practices could be enhanced.
+We improved the SEO score to 100 by incorporating meta descriptions and keywords.
+However, we encountered best practice warnings due to the utilization of JavaScript within an embedded iframe.
+Regrettably, we couldn't find a solution to address this issue since I am not responsible for initializing the Google Map iframe with JavaScript.

 ![lighthouse](docs/testing/lighthouse.jpg)